Learning to Discover Iterative Spectral Algorithms: Neural Network Engine of

-The backbone model mirrors the iterative update formula as in~\cref{eq:modular_lin_update} using an unfolded modular structure, where each module performs a state transition using accurate eigenspectrum information.
-This serves as the foundational component for the algorithm generation of \framework.
+\paragraph{Backbone Model (Pre-training).} The backbone model mirrors the iterative update formula~\cref{eq:modular_lin_update} using an unfolded modular structure, where each module represents a state transition operator $\mathbf{M}_k$, parameterized by coefficients $\{\rho_k, \gamma_k, \eta_k, \alpha_k, \beta_k\}$ learned by a neural network layer given spectral features $\mathbf{e}$ as input.
+Subsequently, the transition matrices $\mathbf{M}_k$ formulate the recurrence $\mathbf{V}_{k+1} = \mathbf{M}_k\mathbf{V}_k$, that results in the algorithm output $P(\mathbf{X}) = \mathbf{V}_{d+1}$.
+Since the generated recurrence is applied directly to training data, the backbone model is end-to-end trainable.
+The detailed backbone design is shown in Algorithm~\ref{alg:train_layer} in Appendix~\ref{apprndix:model_structure_detail}.